 As a developer, you cannot implement all the things your users want.
 Even if you could, the user interface would be a big mess.
 However, you can add standard and very easy to implement functionalities.
 For instance, adding an RSS feed does not require a lot of time.
-However, it allows hundreds of scenario thanks to Microsoft Flow or Zapier.
-You should really look at the available actions/triggers and see what you can add in your application to open new scenario for free for your users.
+However, it allows hundreds of scenarios thanks to Microsoft Flow or Zapier.
+You should look at the available actions/triggers and see what you can add to your application to support new scenarios for free for your users.

 Do you have a question or a suggestion about this post?
 Contact me!